-While there is no legislative requirement for monthly investment activity reporting, the Director of Finance shall post a monthly investment and transaction summary to the City's public website that will be available to the City Manager, Investment Advisory Committee, City Council Budget & Finance Committee, City Council, and the general public.
+While there is no legislative requirement for monthly investment activity reporting, tThe Director of Finance shall post a monthly investment and transaction summary to the City's public website that will be available to the City Manager, Investment Advisory Committee, City Council Budget & Finance Committee, City Council, and the general public.
+Code section 53607 requires agencies to make a monthly report of transactions available to the legislative body.